holoviz/holoviz/doc/heps/hep2.md

 ## Motivation

-The Projects already follow a pretty consistent procedure when it comes to releases, which this HEP formalizes.
-However, the Projects have applied various approaches for their deprecation cycle, and without clear guidelines this has sometimes led to long and unproductive discussions.
-The HEP aims to improve this by introducing new and well defined guidelines.
-Making it easier for Projects to deprecate features is **key to their long-term maintenance**.
+The Projects already follow a relatively consistent procedure when it comes to releases, which this HEP formalizes.
+However, the Projects have applied various approaches for their deprecation cycle, and the lack of clear guidelines has sometimes led to long and unproductive discussions.
+The HEP aims to improve the situation by introducing new and well-defined guidelines for releases and deprecations.

+In particular, making it easier for Projects to deprecate features is **key to their long-term maintenance**.
 Indeed, the goal of deprecating a feature is often to reduce the long-term maintenance burden of a Project.
-However, the act itself of deprecating a feature - the deprecation cycle - is a process that requires many actions be undertaken by the maintainers of a Project, starting from when they begin discussing the deprecation to when they remove the deprecated feature, which will potentially be done by other maintainers multiple years later.
-Given the complexity of the process and its somewhat remote benefits, without clear guidelines it's easy for maintainers to make mistakes, potentially affecting the user experience.
+However, the act itself of deprecating a feature - the deprecation cycle - is a process that requires many actions be undertaken by the maintainers of a Project, starting from when they begin discussing the deprecation to when they remove the deprecated feature, which will potentially be done by other maintainers multiple months or years later.
+Given the complexity of the process and its somewhat remote benefits, without clear guidelines it is easy for maintainers to make mistakes, potentially affecting the user experience.

-At the time of writing this HEP the Projects do not have a clear plan for their deprecation cycle.
+At the time of writing this HEP, the Projects do not have a clear plan for their deprecation cycle.
 They also often adopt non-standard practices.
-For instance, many Projects display deprecation warnings using the logging API provided by Param (`param.main.param.warning(...)`), while in the Python ecosystem it is much more common to use the function `warnings.warn` from the standard library.
-With this function, users can easily control the behavior of these warnings (e.g. hide them, turn them into errors).
+For instance, many Projects display deprecation warnings using the logging API provided by Param (`param.main.param.warning(...)`) that builds on the standard library's logging module, while elsewhere in the Python ecosystem it is much more common to use the `warn` function from the standard library's `warnings` module.
+With the `warn` function, users can easily control the behavior of the warnings (e.g. hide them, turn them into errors).

-The overall goal of the HEP is to ensure that these policies are **consistently applied across the Projects**, which will help provide a **consistent user experience** and **help contributors and maintainers make decisions**.
+The overall goal of this HEP is to ensure that these policies are **consistently applied across the Projects**, which will help provide a **consistent user experience** and **help contributors and maintainers make decisions**.
 We also aim to adopt **standard practices**.

 ## Specification